Eye Care for Facial Weakness

 The facial nerve supplies the muscles that close the eye and also the tear glands; therefore, the most important medical issue in patients with a facial paralysis is the protection of the eye from dryness or injuries.
 The following guidelines are important in caring for the eye in patients with facial weakness.

-- Frequent use of saline (salt water), artificial tear eye drops.
+- Frequent use of saline (salt water), such as artificial tear eye drops.
 Use these drops every 2 hours and more frequently if needed.
 Even if the eye seems to be closing completely, parts of the sclera (the white of the eye) may be exposed and spontaneous blinking which helps to distribute the tears may be impaired.

 - If you have dryness symptoms or irritation in spite of using these eye drops; a thicker, more viscous eye drop such as Refresh Plus® may be more effective.